dword-design/mysqldump-search-replace-node/README.md

-# fix-mysql-serialized-data-node
+# mysqldump-search-replace-node
-A node.js module that fixes serialized data in a MySQL dump
+A node.js module that replaces a string in a MySQL dump and fixes serialized data.